 (c) A county elected official that is a child support enforcement agency.

-(B) ODJFS and the county subgrantee shall enter into a subgrant agreement prior to the beginning of state fiscal year (SFY) 2009.
-ODJFS and the county subgrantee shall enter into subsequent subgrant agreements before the first day of each successive fiscal biennial period.
+(C) Effective with the 2016/2017 biennium, ODJFS and ODM will jointly enter into a subgrant agreement with the county.
+The departments and the county subgrantee shall enter into subsequent agreements before the first day of each successive fiscal biennial period.

 (2) A requirement for a subgrant established by an Administrative Code rule adopted by the director of ODJFS is applicable to a subgrant agreement without having to be restated in the subgrant agreement; and